Table of Contents

 If you want to upgrade anyway or build a new computer, we, of course, recommend the new i5 generation with 6 cores instead of the older quad-core version.

-Update: The same applies to the 9th generation i5 processors – these are definitely worthwhile with new PCs.
+Update: The same applies to the 9th generation i5 processors – these are worthwhile with new PCs.
 Upgrading is not worthwhile here.

 When is an i7 worthwhile?